-NOTE: Performance is typical and based on operation at 23° C (73° F) ambient and nominal input voltage.
-This product is designed for use in a normal conditioned laboratory.
-Operation at higher ambient temperatures will result in decreased cooling performance.
+NOTE: Performance is typical and based on operation at 23°C (73°F) ambient and nominal input voltage.
+Designed for use in a normal conditioned laboratory.
+Operation at higher ambient temperatures may result in decreased cooling performance.
 Additional ports and shelves will also affect performance.
-Operation above 30° C (85° F) or below 16° C (60° F) ambient is not recommended.
+Operation above 30°C (85°F) or below 16°C (60°F) ambient is not recommended.